robmuh/robmuh.github.com/_posts/2014-02-03-the-static-web-returns.markdown

 But clearly the leading reason for this reemergence boils down to:

-1. The proliferation of Mashable services
+1. The proliferation of mashable services
 1. The increase in cross-browser, client-side power

 Almost instantly the need for WordPress plugins vanished.
 Once these